Orthogonal polynomials, a short introduction: Abstract

 \section{Abstract}

 This paper is a short introduction to orthogonal polynomials, both the general theory and some special classes.
 It ends with some remarks about the usage of computer algebra for this theory.
-The paper will appear as a chapter in the book ``Computer Algebra in Quantum Field Theory: Integration, Summation and Special Functions'', Springer-Verlag.
+The paper has appeared as a chapter ``Orthogonal polynomials'' in the book ``Computer Algebra in Quantum Field Theory'', Springer Vienna, 2013.
+In the present arXiv version some minor corrections were made.